Bell Rock (Arizona)

-Bell Rock is a butte just north of the Village of Oak Creek, Arizona, south of Sedona in Yavapai County.
+Bell Rock is a butte just north of the Village of Oak Creek, Arizona, United States, south of Sedona in Yavapai County.
 With an elevation at its summit of 4,919 ft, it is just west of Courthouse Butte.
 Its panoramic views make it a popular landmark and tourist attraction.

 The most popular route is a moderate hike that reaches a small plateau on the northwest face of the butte.
 A challenging unmarked trail must be taken to reach the summit.

 Geology

 Bell Rock is a butte composed of horizontally bedded sedimentary rock of the Permian Supai Formation.